saumya-k-j/organizational-authenticity/PART1.md

 exactly what is missing and why.
 Every blank for a big company must end up justified by a reason code, never left as an unexplained default.

-## Step-E agent: scoped to missing-year RECOVERY (not whole-company discovery)
+## Step-E agent: scoped to missing-year RECOVERY

 The agent is the expensive, non-deterministic tier, so it runs ONLY where deterministic methods genuinely fell short, and its job is narrow: for a given company-year that the grid